dreamgrove/dreamgrove/content/balance/Compendium.md

     	- Craft the item at 476 itemlevel with the Renown 20 Wyrm Crest and spend your Aspect Crests on other upgrades.
     	- Craft the item at 486 itemlevel with Aspect Crests.

-The DPS difference between https://www.wowhead.com/item=193452/toxic-thorn-footwraps and https://www.wowhead.com/ptr-2/item=204710/shadowflame-tempered-armor-patch is negligible and will just come down to your stats.
+The DPS difference between https://www.wowhead.com/item=193452/toxic-thorn-footwraps and https://www.wowhead.com/ptr-2/item=204710/shadowflame-tempered-armor-patch is negligible and the choice will just come down to your stats.

 The boots have predefined stats while Shadowflame can be applied to any leather item where you can choose the stats freely.

-What slot and which method you should apply will come down to how much gear you have gotten and in what slots, Sim it.
+What slot and which method you should use will come down to how much gear you have gotten and in what slots, sim it.

-Shoulders are a medium budget slot and the stats on our tier shoulders is not great.
+Shoulders are a medium budget slot and the stats on our tier shoulders are not great.

 The other option would be bracers/belt as they both can be socketed and have a lower stat budget which will be good later on when your other pieces can be upgraded to 489 itemlevel.